Coherent-Partners/Spark-iOS-swift-sdk/README.md

 ### Installation through Swift Package Manager
 The Swift Package Manager is a tool for automating the distribution of Swift code or binary frameworks and is integrated into the swift compiler.
 Spark iOS SDK does support its use on supported platforms.

-Adding Spark iOS SDK as a dependency is as easy as adding it to the dependencies value of your Package.swift.
+Adding Spark iOS SDK as a dependency is as easy as adding it to the dependencies value of your `Package.swift`.

 ```
 dependencies: [